-There are no differences in the way the personal interview is conducted in cases where grounds for inadmissibility.
+There are no differences in the way the personal interview is conducted in cases where grounds for inadmissibility exist.

-103 Chapter 10, Section 13 Aliens Act.

-Information provided by the Migration Agency's statistics unit.

-Admissibility Procedu Same as regular proced pea I 1.
-Does t he law provide for an app eal against an inadmiss ∑ Ye ∐ No If yes, is it ⊠ Ju ıdicia al Administrative If yes, is it suspensive ☐ Ye es Some grounds □ No
+3. Appeal

+Indicators: Admissibility Procedure: Appeal Same as regular procedure

+1. Does the law provide for an appeal against an inadmissibility decision?

+If yes, is it

+Judicial

+Administrative

+If yes, is it suspensive

+Yes Some grounds No

-The Migration Agency may take a decision with immediate enforcement for applications dismissed on the basis of protection in another EU Member State or the first country of asylum concept; not for safe third country cases.105
+The Migration Agency may take a decision with immediate enforcement for applications dismissed on the basis of protection in another EU Member State or the first country of asylum concept; not for safe third country cases.101

 Therefore the appeal has automatic suspensive effect in cases dismissed on safe third country grounds, but it has no automatic suspensive effect in cases concerning protection in another EU Member State and in first country of asylum cases.
-That said, the December 2018 legal opinion of the Migration Agency states that a decision with immediate enforcement should be taken in first country of asylum cases when it is obvious that the applicant enjoys sufficient protection in the country concerned.
-106
+That said, the April 2021 legal opinion of the Migration Agency states that a decision with immediate enforcement should be taken in first country of asylum cases when it is obvious that the applicant enjoys sufficient protection in the country concerned.102